ScriptRelics/Multiboot_Flash_Drive/How_To_Install_And_Configure_A_Multiboot_Flash_Drive.md

 MENU DEFAULT
 ```
 This will select the kali-linux-2016.2-amd64 that I installed earlier.
-- You will need to modify this to what you installed.
+- You will need to modify `kali-linux-2016.2-amd64` to what you installed.

 Save the `syslinux.cfg` file.

 Test your USB drive by booting into the Yumi Menu.